Joggernauts

 “Ultimate Chicken Horse” doesn’t include fighting mechanics, it’s all about level-making and running, which is great.
 The game feels lovingly made and has a lot of humor.
 It’s an excellent party game.

-Last edited: 06.11.2020
+Last edited: 21.02.2024

 This game may be available on other platforms.
 Please check out the official website for “Ultimate Chicken Horse”, if your preferred platform isn’t listed.

-Most couch coop games require one gamepad per player (DualShock 4, DualSense, Nintendo Switch Pro Controller etc.), but sometimes you can share gamepads (PS5, XBOX Series X/S), use a single Joy Con (Switch) or let at least one person utilize a keyboard (PC).
+Most couch co-op games require one gamepad per player (DualShock 4, DualSense, Nintendo Switch Pro Controller etc.), but sometimes you can share gamepads (PS5, XBOX Series X/S), use a single Joy Con (Switch) or let at least one person utilize a keyboard (PC).
 Please note: We can’t guarantee that your specific setup works with “Ultimate Chicken Horse”.

 Remote Play Together (Steam) and SharePlay (PSN) allow you to share local multiplayer games with friends over the internet.
 Only the host needs to own the game.
 Remote Play Together is free.
 SharePlay requires a paid PSN subscription and is limited to 60 minutes per session and a maximum of 2 players.

-We don’t use affiliate links, we don’t do paid listings, we just love good couch coop games.
+We don’t use affiliate links, we don’t do paid listings, we just love good couch co-op games.
 Please support your favorite indie developers and—most importantly—have fun!

-Available for Windows, PS5, PS4, XBOX Series X/S, XBOX One, Switch
+Available for Windows, PlayStation 5, PlayStation 4, XBOX Series X/S, XBOX One

 Throw a boomerang at your friends in colorful arenas full of traps and powerups.

-Available for Windows, XBOX Series X/S, XBOX One, Switch
+Available for Windows, PlayStation 5, PlayStation 4, XBOX Series X/S, XBOX One, Nintendo Switch

-Available for Windows, macOS, PS5, PS4, XBOX One, XBOX Series X/S, Switch
+Available for Windows, macOS, Linux, PlayStation 5, PlayStation 4, XBOX Series X/S, XBOX One, Nintendo Switch

 Most game stores like Steam, PlayStation/Microsoft Store or Nintendo eShop offer categories for local multiplayer games.
 However, they either feature just a handful of new games or list thousands of entries.
-Websites for couch coop games do exist, but they try to list them all, even the not-so-good ones.
-Gaming related blogs and magazines write about couch coop games from time to time, but it’s not their main subject.
+Websites for couch co-op games do exist, but they try to list them all, even the not-so-good ones.
+Gaming related blogs and magazines write about couch co-op games from time to time, but it’s not their main subject.
 You probably don’t want to search on the internet for hours and hunt for hidden gems.
 You want to find great, new games without the hassle.
-That’s why we’ve came up with the idea for “Couch Coop Favorites”.
+That’s why we’ve came up with the idea for Couch Co-Op Favorites.

-We are Tabea und Patrick, both in our mid-20s and from Northern Germany.
-We have a deep passion for couch coop games and did a lot of research on the subject in our student days.
+We are a group of friends from Northern Germany.
+We have a deep passion for couch co-op games and did a lot of research on the subject in our student days.
 We don’t know all titles, but we certainly know a lot of excellent games for different platforms and audiences.
 We regularly play games, but we still identify as casual gamers.
 We believe that not every gaming related site needs to look like it has been made for stereotypical gamers.
+That’s why we’ve decided to make this site look friendly and approachable.

-Our mission is simple: We want to bring joy to people looking for good couch coop games and we want to support indie developers, too.
+Our mission is simple: We want to bring joy to people looking for good couch co-op games and we want to support indie developers, too.

 All games listed here are handpicked by us.
 We’re not paid by developers to feature their games.
-Developers often send us their games for free, but this doesn’t influence our opinon about these games.
+Developers may send us their games for free, but this doesn’t influence our opinon about these games.
 If we list a game, we genuinely like it.
 It’s that simple.
 No ads, no affiliate links, just good games.

 Write us: hello@couchcoopfavorites.com